Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry

 The fan $\Sigma$ has an obvious symmetry of $\Z$ given by $k \cdot (a,b) = (a+k,b)$ for $k\in \Z$ and $(a,b) \in N$.
 It is straightforward to check the following.

 \begin{Lem} Take $c_k = -\frac{k(k-1)}{2}$ for $k \in \Z$.
 Then the polytope

 is invariant under the $\Z$-action on $M_\R$ defined by $1 \cdot (y_1,y_2) = (y_1,y_2-y_1) + (-1,1)$. \end{Lem}

 In particular the polytope $P$ is invariant under the subgroup $d \Z \subset \Z$, where $d$ is a fixed positive integer.
 It follows from Proposition \ref{prop:G-metric} that there exists a toric neighborhood $X_\Sigma^o$ of the toric divisors which has a $(d \Z)$-invariant toric K\"ahler metric.
-As a result we obtain a K\"ahler metric on the surface $\widetilde{A}_{d-1}:=X^o / (d \Z)$.
-Since $H_2(X^o)$ is spanned by the irreducible toric rational curves $\{C_i\}_{i \in \Z}$, the K\"ahler moduli for $X^o$ is given simply by $\C[[q_i: i \in \Z]]$, and thus the K\"ahler moduli for $X^o/d\Z$ is
+As a result we obtain a K\"ahler metric on the quotient $X^o / (d \Z)$.

 Recall from Section \ref{sec:torCYinf} that $w$ denotes the toric holomorphic function on $X^o$ that corresponds to the lattice point $(0,1)\in M'\times\Z$.
 This lattice point is invariant under the $\Z$-action, and hence the holomorphic function $w$ descends to the quotient $X^o / (d \Z)$.
 By taking suitable $X^o$ (which is a toric neighborhood of the toric divisors) we can assume that $w$ is valued in a small disc around the origin.
 It is easy to check the following.

 \begin{Prop} Except the fiber over the origin, each fiber of $w$ on $X^o / (d \Z)$ is an elliptic curve.
 The fiber over the origin is singular of type $I_d$. \end{Prop}